 A topic with many answers!
 I go by Smithfield® Pork 101 for my pork temperature guide.
 I cook my pork tenderloin to 160 degrees.

-I don’t have root veggies, what else can I make with Instant Pot Pork Tenderloin:
+Besides root veggies, what else can I serve with Instant Pot Pork Tenderloin:

 This is such an easy dinner option!
 To make it even easier, you can pick up pre-sliced veggies in the produce section of Walmart!